Fish and ships

 Did you know there’s a host of hidden shipwrecks along the North York Moors coast?
 You can sometimes see the battered remains of numerous ships at Robin Hood’s Bay and Kettleness.
 Perhaps the most photogenic is the ‘Admiral Von Tromp’ wreckage in Saltwick Bay with the ominous Black Nab lurking behind.

-The last few iconic Staithes Cobles sit in the beck and harbour front of this once booming fishing port.
+Spot one of the last few iconic Staithes cobles in the beck and harbour front of this once booming fishing port.
 Constructed locally, the design was based on Viking Long Boats.
 Their flat bottoms allowed them to launch from sandy beaches, at a time when there were no harbours.
 A high stern and bow enabled the boats to withstand the harsh North Sea waves and swell; whilst the lower sides made it easier to haul in the fishing nets.
 A coble boat was often recognisable to its area by the colour.
 Staithes cobles were painted red, blue and white.

 4. Watch whales